 Professor Buccola conducts research in the areas of American political thought and constitutional theory.
 His first book, The Political Thought of Frederick Douglass, was published by New York University Press in 2012.
 It was a finalist in the General Non-Fiction category for the Oregon Book Award.
 The book will be released in paperback in July 2013.
 He has published essays on a wide variety of topics including the debate over same-sex marriage, Friedrich Nietzsche's critique of socialism, and the political philosophies of Judith Shklar and Leo Strauss.
 He is currently at writing essays on the political theory of James Baldwin, the idea of virtue in the political thought of Frederick Douglass, and the philosophy of liberal education.
 He is at work on three book projects.
 The first is an examination of the political thought of a number of American abolitionists.
 The second is a study of the ideological origins of the Tea Party movement.
 The third is a volume he will edit on the political and constitutional thought of Abraham Lincoln.
 He is the recipient of numerous awards including the Samuel H. Graf Award and the Allen and Pat Kelley Faculty Scholar Award and many fellowships including one from the National Endowment for the Humanities.
 In addition to his teaching and research, he directs the Frederick Douglass Forum on Law, Rights, and Justice.
 The Douglass Forum hosts debates, lectures, and conferences on the rule of law, individual rights, and competing conceptions of justice.
 For more information on the Douglass Forum, please click the link above.

-Abraham Lincoln and Liberal Democracy, under contract with the University Press of Kansas, forthcoming in 2016.
+Abraham Lincoln and Liberal Democracy, under contract with the University Press of Kansas, 2016.

-The Essential Writings of Frederick Douglass, under contract with Hackett Publishing Company, forthcoming in 2016.
+The Essential Writings of Frederick Douglass, Hackett Publishing Company, 2016.